angryziber/picasa-gallery/README.md

 =================

 It's a small app made to be hosted for free on Google App Engine.
-It uses [Google Web Albums Data API](https://developers.google.com/picasa-web) to fetch and display your albums and photos, so whenever you change anything on Google Photos/Picasaweb, it will become visible in this gallery.
+It uses [Google Photos API](https://developers.google.com/photos/) to fetch and display your albums and photos.
+After the introduction of this new API, unfortunately, all requests must be authenticated.

 Features
 ========

 - Dark theme that emphasizes photos
-- Shows your existing public albums, no additional storage needed
+- Shows your shared albums
 - HDPI/Retina screens use hi-res thumbnails
-- Search within the gallery (by tags, keywords, descriptions, etc) - *works only for authenticated use, see below*
+- Search within the gallery (by tags, keywords, descriptions, etc) - *currently not supported by Google in the new API*
 - Nice shareable URLs for albums, individual photos, search results
-- Gallery map if albums are geotagged
+- Gallery map if albums are geotagged - *geotagging is not available in the API - use web/content to provide location data*
 - Optional content/blog in Markdown format - put it into `web/content`, see [content branch](https://github.com/angryziber/picasa-gallery/tree/content) for a sample
 - Full-screen photo viewer
-- Fast: minimum number of requests, optimized caching, preloading of next photos
+- Fast: minimum number of API requests, optimized caching, preloading of next photos - *but the new Google Photos API is quite slow by itself*
 - Keyboard navigation
 - Mobile device support, eg iPhone, iPad, Android (including touch events)
-- Facebook Like buttons for albums and individual photos
+- Facebook/Instagram/Twitter/Pinterest sharing for albums and individual photos
 - Opengraph metadata (for FB sharing, etc)
 - Google analytics support
-- Viewing of other people's albums, just add "?by=username" parameter
 - Slideshow with adjustable delay, add "#slideshow" to the URL if you want it to start automatically
 - Showing of a single (weighted) random photo from all albums, just add "?random" parameter
-- ChromeCast support - send currently viewed photo to the TV (provided you own the ChromeCast dongle)
+- ChromeCast support - send currently viewed photo to the TV

 How to use it for your own photos [![Build Status](https://travis-ci.org/angryziber/picasa-gallery.svg?branch=master)](https://travis-ci.org/angryziber/picasa-gallery)
 =================================

 - Clone this repository as described on Github
-- Specify your Google username, Google Maps key, etc in `src/config.properties`
+- Specify some properties e.g. OAuth refresh token, Google Maps key, etc in `src/config.properties`
+- To authorize the gallery with your Google account and get refresh token, launch the app and navigate to `/oauth`
 - Specify your AppEngine application ID in web/WEB-INF/appengine-web.xml
 - Uploading and testing
   * `./gradlew appengineUpdate` - will upload the app to Google AppEngine